As restaurants continue to adapt to the ever-evolving demands of diners, new and often unexpected food trends are changing the way we eat.

 But does anyone actually know what these terms mean?

-Take a look at some of the core concepts behind these new types of business model, and get an in-depth understanding of how they are changing the restaurant world today.
+Take a look at some of the core concepts behind these new types of business models, and get an in-depth understanding of how they are changing the restaurant world today.

 This restaurant revolution is big business for merchants and food world entrepreneurs eager to give these new types of businesses a try.
 While they have many features in common, including online ordering and food delivery systems, there are also a few key differences, outlined below.